weibeu/cosmos-discord-bot/docs/README.md

 [`https://discordapp.com/oauth2/authorize?client_id=390176338729893889&scope=bot&permissions=8`](https://discordapp.com/oauth2/authorize?client_id=390176338729893889&scope=bot&permissions=8)

-Another option would be to self host Cosmos bot on your own server which lets you customize it whatever the way you want.
-For more help with self hosting, check full step by step guide for [self hosting](getting-started.md#self-hosting).

 ## The Community

 For any kind of help and support regarding Cosmos or anything else, you're welcome to [join our discord server](https://discord.gg/7CrQEyP).